1. What is the definition of ‘compliance’? ‘Compliance’ is the situation where an organization meets all its obligations and commitments.

 Prohibited grounds of discrimination vary by country but usually include gender, gender identity, ethnicity, sexual orientation, age and disability.

-Anti-money launder and counter-terrorism financing (AML/CTF) laws and regulations now apply in most countries.
+Anti-money laundering and counter-terrorism financing (AML/CTF) laws and regulations now apply in most countries.
 These are the rules that are set out in legislation such as the Bank Secrecy Act 1970 in the USA and the Sanctions and Anti-Money Laundering Act in 2018 in the UK.
 These laws and regulations require:

 When accepting payments, and making bank transfers, there are a range of rules that apply internationally.
 The Payment Card Industry Data Security Standard (PCI DSS) is a set of security rules for organizations that handle major credit cards.
 This applies to businesses, no matter where they are located in the world, as a requirement of credit card companies for using their services.
 All major credit cards including Visa, Mastercard and American Express require businesses to comply with the PCI DSS.